msk2017ai/msk2017ai/README.md

 -  resume_matcher is a repository which is a prototype of application - helping to identify and match resumes with the applied job description. https://github.com/msk2017ai/resume_matcher

--  Working on Computer Vision Applications, This will help for Image Reading, Image Segmentation, and Face Detection, It is expected that the repo will be updated soon.
+-  Working on Computer Vision Applications, This will help for Image Reading, Image Segmentation, and Face Detection, There is a plan a new repo created on the related problems soon.

 <!---